pikesley/timelapser/README.md

 make push-code
 ```

-## Install code and aim the camera
+## Install dependencies and aim the camera

 Back on the Pi, run